dcg029/learngit/git_test/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.

-这是新修改的内容
+Git has a mutable index called stage.